-26 The TOE does not rely upon the JVM to enforce access controls, but merely utilizes JVM thread support data structures.
+&lt;sup>26 The TOE does not rely upon the JVM to enforce access controls, but merely utilizes JVM thread support data structures.

-In the evaluated configuration (i.e., FIPS mode is enabled), during installation of the Tripwire Enterprise Server an X.509 signing certificate27 is generated, which is used to sign another X.509 certificate that is host specific.
-These certificates are created using 1024-bit RSA.
-The public key of the signing certificate, the public key of the host-specific certificate, and the private key of the host-specific certificate are then stored in Sun JKS (JAVA Key Store) format and made available to the JVM.
+In the evaluated configuration (i.e., FIPS mode is enabled), during installation of the Tripwire Enterprise Server an X.509 signing certificate is generated, which is used to sign another X.509 certificate that is host specific.
+These certificates are created using ECDSA and 2048-bit RSA.
+The public key of the signing certificate, the public key of the host-specific certificate, and the private key of the host-specific certificate are then stored in BCCM Key Store format and made available to the JVM.
 When the Tripwire Enterprise Server or Tripwire Enterprise Agent start, they ensure the JVM is using these certificates, and configure the JVM to require mutual authentication on TLS connections.

-The TOE includes the TCM which implements TLS to protect TSF data when it is being transmitted between Tripwire Enterprise Server and Tripwire Enterprise Agent components.
+The TOE includes the BCCM and configures the JVM TLS implementation for FIPS mode to protect TSF data when it is being transmitted between Tripwire Enterprise Server and Tripwire Enterprise Agent components.
 The TSF Protection security function is supported by a mutually authenticated TLS connection between the Tripwire Enterprise Agent and the Tripwire Enterprise Server.
-Authentication is accomplished using X509 certificates for both the Tripwire Enterprise Agent and the Tripwire Enterprise Agent and the Tripwire Enterprise Server.
-For TE Agent to TE console TLS communications, Tripwire uses its crypto module implementation, which uses AES 256-bit strength encryption.
+Authentication is accomplished using X509 certificates for both the Tripwire Enterprise Agent and the Tripwire Enterprise Server.
+For TE Agent to TE console TLS communications, Tripwire uses the BCCM implementation, which uses AES 128 and 256-bit strength encryption.
 For the connections it also requires both sides to be authenticated via the certificates discussed previously, preventing any man-in-the-middle attacks.